 and not just geographically!

-But, as a Millwall fan would say, 'I don't care'.
+But, as any decent Millwall fan would say, 'I don't care'.